-Sept 24 Site visit: Outside the Louvre; Representations of Power

-Meeting point: outside the Metro stop Louvre/Rivoli (Line #1)...NOT Palais Royal/Louvre!!! (bring the Louvre maps from the reader)
+Sept 21 Site visit: Outside the Louvre; Representations of Power Meeting point: outside the Metro stop Louvre/Rivoli (Line #1)...NOT Palais Royal/Louvre!!!
+You can also take the bus #76 that leaves from in front of Accent and get off at the last stop.